 - Annual netball tours (for the selected netball teams)

 The school has extensive playing fields which are marked with grid areas in the Autumn and Spring term, and with a 400m athletics track in the Summer term.
-Outdoor areas include a discus circle, a shot circle, a javelin throwing area, 4 rounders pitches and a long/triple jump runway with pit.
-In addition there are 6 netball courts with all-weather surfaces.
+Outdoor areas include 4 rounders pitches and a long/triple jump runway with pit.
+In addition there are 3 netball courts with all-weather surfaces.

 Opportunities for Further Study and Destinations